| Emperor* |

 east of the Rhine and conquer Thuringia.

-Childebert invades Spain in rescue of his sister
+Childebert invades Visigothic territory in rescue

 Theoderic the Great. |